cartalyst/sentry/docs/throttling/isSuspended.md

 ----------

-Checks to see if the login is suspended.
+Checks to see if the user is suspended.

 `returns` bool
 `throws`  UserNotFoundException